What is it?

 Our students go on to pursue a range of career paths in areas such as teaching, marketing, publishing, Law and management.
 We have also had a number of students who have gone to Oxford, Cambridge and Yale as well as a range of other high ranking universities.

-You will need to have copies of each of the texts (your tutors will recommend versions throughout the year).
-We are also on the technology for learning scheme so you will need to have access to a device to enable you to work collaboratively in class and access a range of digital resources.
+You will need to have your own copies of each of the texts.
+You will also need to have access to a laptop/computer/tablet to enable you to work collaboratively in class and access a range of digital resources.

 - Grade 5 in GCSE English Literature and/or language is preferred but a student with a grade 4 with genuine enthusiasm for the subject will be considered.